 The aim of the Embryology for dentistry students 1 subject is to learn the basics of general embryology.
 Knowing about normal human development is essential for comprehension of the normal anatomical situation and explains many of the developmental malformations.
 During the semester you will get acquainted with the early development of the embryo.
 This is the first part of a two-semester subject.

-The exam is a written multimedia test on the last week of the semester.
-Retakes and correction are oral exams, when students take an embryology topic.
+The exam is oral or written (multimedia test) on the last week of the

 During the exam - besides your topic - you will get short general questions from the material of the semester.
 If you cannot answer your embryology topic, the examiner will decide based on the general embryology knowledge whether your knowledge is satisfactory or not.